Types of voice prosthesis

 Another cause of leakage around the prosthesis is the presence of narrowing (stricture) of the esophagus.
 The narrowing of the esophagus forces the laryngectomee to swallow harder, with greater force so that the food/liquid goes through the stricture.
 The excess swallowing pressure pushes the food/liquid around the prosthesis.

 Several procedures have been used to treat persistent leakage around the prosthesis.
-These include temporary removal of the prosthesis and replacement with a smaller-diameter catheter to encourage spontaneous shrinkage; a purse-string suture around the puncture; injection of gel, collagen or micronized AlloDerm® ( LifeCell, Branchburg, N.J.
-08876); cautery with silver nitrate or electocautery; autologous fat transplantation; and inserting a larger prosthesis to stop the leak.
+These include temporary removal of the prosthesis and replacement with a smaller-diameter catheter to encourage spontaneous shrinkage; using customized prostheses; placing a purse-string suture around the puncture; injection of gel, collagen or micronized AlloDerm® ( LifeCell, Branchburg, N.J.
+08876); cautery with silver nitrate or electrocautery; autologous fat transplantation; inserting a larger prosthesis to stop the leak, and surgical or non-surgical (removing the prosthesis allowing closure to occur) closure of the puncture.
 Treatment of reflux (the most common cause of leakage) can allow the esophageal tissue to heal.
+Granulation tissue can be removed by cauterization (electro-, chemo-, laser-).

 Increasing the diameter of the prosthesis is generally not recommended.
 Generally a larger diameter TEP is heavier than a smaller one, and the weakened tissue is often not able to support a bigger device, making the problem even worse.